yambottle/element-visual-stimulus/README.md

-# djcat-visual-stimuli
+# DataJoint Element - Visual Stimulus
-The `stimulus` schema is a self-contained application that generates and presents visual stimuli using PsychToolbox and records conditions and trials in a DataJoint database.
+The `stimulus` schema is a self-contained application that generates and presents visual stimuli using [PsychToolbox](http://psychtoolbox.org) and records conditions and trials in a DataJoint database.

-# Run in MATLAB
++ See the [Element Visual Stimulus documentation](https://elements.datajoint.org/description/visual_stimulus/) for the background information and development timeline.

++ For more information on the DataJoint Elements project, please visit https://elements.datajoint.org.
+This work is supported by the National Institutes of Health.

 *Requirements:* Some of the stimuli require MATLAB R2016b+.

 Although the following steps steps can be executed manually, they are typically automated and thus serve as the application interface for the experiment control software.